 We are delighted that you are thinking about becoming a group that will work towards making your city, town, borough, village or region a welcoming place for all.

-What are the first steps prior to setting up a City of Sanctuary Group?
+What are the steps to setting up a City of Sanctuary Group?

 - Familiarise yourself with the Charter and Theory of Change.